homorunner/mcpmark-notion/README.md

 ## Citation

-If you find our works useful for your research, please use the following reference:
+If you find our works useful for your research, please consider citing:

 ```bibtex
 @misc{mcpmark_2025,